VTwin90/Milestone-1-Portfolio/README.md

 Included in the **header** is:

-* **Portfolio owners name and Logo:** Allows for easy remembering of the brand by potential users which also provides a link to the homepage.
 * **Navigation Bar:** Fully responsive navbar will expand outside of smaller devices and overall provides a user friendly and intuitive browsing experience.

 Included in the **footer** is:

 * **Social media links:** Which will take you to the various social media connections: Github, Instagram, LinkedIn.
 Which will open in a new tab to maintain user retention.
-* **Copyright:** Showing the owner of the site and year.

 Included in the **Home/landing** section is:

-* **Logo and Developers name:** A brief introduction to the owner and slogan.
+* **Logo, Developers name, Slogan:** A brief introduction to the owner and slogan.
 * **Animated Circle Element:** To give a focus point that captures your attention immediately at the site.

 Included in the **About Me** section is:

 * **Introduction to Developer:** A introduction about the owner, with background information and education, as well as interests.
 An elevator pitch.
-* **Skills bar:** A bar to illustrate the developers current skills(HTML,CSS, Bootstrap etc.), to what will be learned.
+* **Skills bars:**  Bar to illustrate the developers current skills(HTML,CSS, Bootstrap etc.), learning and want to learn.

 Included in the **Projects** section is:

 * **Projects Containers:** Provides information and image of projects, with a hover animation.
+With clickable links.

 Included in the **Contact** section is: